BlockstreamResearch/bip-frost-dkg/README.md

     # for wrong ids or encrypted under wrong pubkeys.
     seed_ = Hash(seed, t, ids, pubkeys)
     vss_commit, shares = simplpedpop_setup(seed_, t, ids)
+    # TODO The encrypt function should have a randomness argument.
+Derive this also from seed_?
     enc_shares = [encrypt(shares[i], pubkeys[i]) for i in range(len(pubkeys))
     return vss_commit, enc_shares
 ```